Postwar

 1982 – First Gay Games takes place in San Francisco.
 This was modeled on the Olympic games and just like the Olympics would take place every four years.

-1983 – Martin Luther King Day signed into law and becomes a federal holiday in 1986.
+1983 – Martin Luther King Day was signed into law and became a federal holiday in 1986.

 1983 – Bob Jones University v.
 United States ruled that tax exemption does not apply to a religious university that practices racial discrimination.
 The court claimed that the ruling is not a violation of the First Amendment of the Constitution.

-1983 – The Trilateral Patent Office was an organization that coordinated the efforts of the EPO, JPO, and the USPTO, the world’s largest patent offices.
+1983 – The Trilateral Patent Office was an organization that coordinated the efforts of the EPO (European Patent Office), JPO (Japanese Patent Office), and the USPTO (US Patent Office), the world’s largest patent offices.
 This was another step towards a global patent system and globalization.

 1987 – Ernő Goldfinger passes away.
 This Hungarian Jew was a pioneer in the modernist architectural movement, especially in the “brutalist” style.
 He designed many large apartment buildings in London, many of them were architectural eyesores and unpopular with the public.